-During November and December, I know if I just hold back a little, that shinny new Christmas ornament in my hand, can still be mine in January.
+During November and December, I know if I just hold back a little, that shiny new Christmas ornament in my hand, can still be mine in January.
 Besides, I do feel a little sick to my stomach, when I know after so many years doing this, that it is a lot cheaper in January.
 It has kinda become a tradition for me to browse the after-Christmas sales in January.

 Some of the money I save, I either spend on bigger Christmas presents or have some extra spending cash when I go on vacation.
-I don’t know about you, but buying a high-quality artificial Christmas tree, and still have money left over for drinks at the swimming pool is a win/win in my eyes.
+I don’t know about you, but buying a high-quality artificial Christmas tree, and still having money left over for drinks at the swimming pool is a win/win in my eyes.

 Where to buy an artificial Christmas tree